Olivertrain1221/rocky-racers/README.md

 Deployment
     *	The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-    * In the GitHub repository, navigate to the settings tab *Select the pages link from the setting menu on the left hand side
+    * In the GitHub repository, navigate to the settings tab
+    * Select the pages link from the setting menu on the left hand side
     * Under the GitHub Pages from the source section drop-down menu, select the master branch
     * One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 The live link can be found here - UFO Duel Live Site Credits
 Media
-•	The background image of the trees was obtained from Vecteezy.com
+    * The background image of the trees was obtained from Vecteezy.com
-•	The favicon was created by using favicon-generator.org.
+    * The favicon was created by using favicon-generator.org.
 The generator created both the image file and the link tag code for the head of the HTML file.
 Content
-•	CSS Styling
+    * CSS Styling
-o	The styling for the custom slider used in the settings modal was amended from the code generated from a range.css generator.
-I discovered the site from an article on css-tricks.com. o	The animation for the UFO's sliding in and out of the screen was initially generated on animista.net.
-Whilst I subsequently created several other animations I used the original code generated from the site as a reference point. o	How to create the custom toggle switches used in the settings modal were developed from a tutorial on w3schools.
+    * The styling for the custom slider used in the settings modal was amended from the code generated from a range.css generator.
+I discovered the site from an article on css-tricks.com.
+    * The animation for the UFO's sliding in and out of the screen was initially generated on animista.net.
+Whilst I subsequently created several other animations I used the original code generated from the site as a reference point.
+    * How to create the custom toggle switches used in the settings modal were developed from a tutorial on w3schools.
-•	Hard Mode Logic
+    * Hard Mode Logic
-o	Wang, Z. and Xu, B. and Zhou, H. (2014) 'Social cycling and conditional responses in the Rock-Paper-Scissors game', Scientific Reports, 4(5830) available at: link to published article last accessed on 24/07/2021.
+    * Wang, Z. and Xu, B. and Zhou, H. (2014) 'Social cycling and conditional responses in the Rock-Paper-Scissors game', Scientific Reports, 4(5830) available at: link to published article last accessed on 24/07/2021.
 This journal article of a study done into the patterns in people's decision making during a game of Rock Paper Scissors formed the basis of the logic implemented for the hard difficulty.
 Reference Material
-•	W3 Schools was used as a reference point for HTML, CSS and JavaScript
+    * W3 Schools was used as a reference point for HTML, CSS and JavaScript
-•	MDN Web Docs was also used as a reference point for HTML, CSS and JavaScript Acknowledgements
+    * MDN Web Docs was also used as a reference point for HTML, CSS and JavaScript Acknowledgements
 I'd like to thank my mentor Rahul Lakhanpal for encouraging me to be more ambitious than my original design for the project.
 The more ambitious design was a lot of fun to create.